ovenbits-ingredients/fb_burrito/README.md

-# A wrapper for the fb_graph gem that provides shortcut methods for commonly
+# A wrapper for the fb_graph gem

-used Facebook Graph API calls.
+A wrapper for commonly used Facebook Graph API calls.

 ## Config